chrisgreen1993/expo-native-codegen/README.md

-# Expo Record CodeGen
+# Expo Native CodeGen

-A Node.js library and CLI tool for generating Expo Record classes from TypeScript interfaces.
+A Node.js library and CLI tool for generating Expo Native code from TypeScript definitions.

 ## Problem